 - Schedule email downloads – It can be tremendously distracting to have emails pinging into your inbox every few minutes – you're tempted to stop what you're doing, and answer them right away.
-If you can, schedule your email to download only a few times each day, and deal with all of your emails in one go.
+If you can, schedule your email to download only a few times each day, and set aside time to deal with them in one go.

 Sitting down to focus on one task can be difficult, especially when you're constantly interrupted.

 To help increase your focus, start with a good breakfast, and drink plenty of water throughout the day.
-Don't multitask, close your door, and listen to music if it helps you concentrate.
+Close your door, listen to music, and don't multitask.